 Adding a wreath to your front door is an easy way to enhance the curb appeal of your home without causing any damage.
 Rather than hanging with nails or screws, use a heavy-duty wreath hanger to securely display the wreath without leaving holes in the door.

-Command hooks or adhesive velcro strips are both excellent options for avoiding damage to your door’s surface.
+Command hooks, magnetic hooks or adhesive velcro strips are both excellent options for avoiding damage to your door’s surface.

 Using wire or fishing line, you can also hang the wreath from existing fixtures such as a door handle or window latch for added stability.